digital-asset/daml-finance/docs/source/tutorials/getting-started/intro.rst

 This section explains how some key concepts of Daml Finance work in practice.
 It combines a step by step description of different workflows with supporting code.

-To follow the tutorials you can install the ``quickstart-finance`` project via the Daml assistant by executing the following commands.
+To follow the tutorials, you can install the ``quickstart-finance`` project via the Daml assistant by executing the following commands -

 On Unix-based systems execute: